‘Tis The Season: 12 Tips for Taking Amazing Family Holiday PhotosMe Ra Koh

 I can set the family up for a great group photo, but if one of the kids has another plan in mind, I go with that!
 I want the family photos to be fun, make my clients laugh, capture the essence of personalities, dynamics…and the messier the better!
 What makes this year’s holiday photo your BEST one yet?
 Visit my blog for reflections I’ve collected over the years, after shooting hundreds of families, on what makes a family holiday photo the BEST one.

-Mix It Up with Dad 7 of 12
+7. Mix It Up With Dad

-Over the last decade, every time I take a family portrait of dad and the kids--dad wants something different.
-Nine out of ten times, he wants to be doing some kind of action with the kids whether it's tickling them, chasing them, or even kicking up fall leaves.
-Ask dad what kind of action he'd like to capture with the kids.
-Be prepared for something you wouldn't necessarily think of.
-I'm always surprised by what dad's say!
+Over the last decade, every time I take a family portrait of dad and the kids–dad wants something different.
+Nine out of ten times, he wants to be doing some kind of action with the kids whether it’s tickling them, chasing them, or even kicking up fall leaves.
+Ask dad what kind of action he’d like to capture with the kids.
+Be prepared for something you wouldn’t necessarily think of.
+I’m always surprised by what dad’s say!
 I LOVE IT!

-Action Leads to Natural Smiles 8 of 12
+8. Action Leads To Natural Smiles

 Right after the action is over, have dad and the kids lean in to each other and look at the camera.
 You won’t even have to ask them to smile because the joy will be shining in their eyes and smiles already!

-Tip for Slimming Down Women 9 of 12
+9. Tip For Slimming Down Women

 If you are not going to take an up-close family photo, leave a little room above their heads and below their wastes.
 Cutting women off at the waste in a photo can make us look even bigger.
 Get far enough back or zoom out so that their knees are almost at the bottom of the photo.
 This is much more slimming, and grandma and great grandma will LOVE you for it!

-Keep a Watch for the Unexpected 10 of 12
+10. Keep a Watch For the Unexpected

 This is another all-time favorite portrait!
 I’m taking the previous photo of grandma and great grandma, when all of a sudden the other family members start laughing.
 I lower my camera, and look who has joined the moment!
 The family told me how connected the great granddaughter is to great grandma, never wants to leave her side.
 Keeping one eye open for the unexpected moments will set you up to capture unforgettable moments!